Rent hikes at South Portland complex could force out low-income tenants

 Sandra Vickerson lives nearby and has been in her unit for about four years.
 She moved there to be closer to her son and daughter-in-law.
 Vickerson lives with her husband and sick sister and said it has already been hard enough keeping up with rent without an increase in price.

-"My husband works fifty-some hours a week, and he just barely makes his share of the rent," said Vickerson.
+"My husband works 50-some hours a week, and he just barely makes his share of the rent," Vickerson said.

 "[There's] paint chipping.
 The bathroom floor [is] coming away from the tub.
-We get mold," said Vickerson.
+We get mold," Vickerson said.

 Nicole Bernier is the housing choice voucher program manager at the South Portland Housing Authority.
 She said SPHA issues vouchers to about 50 families who live in Redbank.

-There was initially some concern that the units would no longer meet "rent reasonableness" which would mean the residents would no longer be able to get vouchers for them, but she said there has been some progress this week.
+There was initially some concern the units would no longer meet "rent reasonableness," which would mean the residents would no longer be able to get vouchers for them, but she said there has been some progress this week.

 "We’re hoping that these changes will at least be positive for some," Bernier said.
 "It’s still going to be detrimental for a large number of families."

-Bernier said most families will have to pay at least 40% of their income in rent with these new prices.
+Bernier said most families will have to pay at least 40 percent of their income in rent with these new prices.
 For some, that percentage goes up to even 100.
 She said JRK hasn't shown any flexibility, which is rare.

 "Typically when that happens, you have a conversation with the landlord, and you come to an agreement somewhere in the middle," Bernier said, later adding, "The inflexibility of the negotiations is what’s making it unfair."